bahaidev/sundriven/README.md

 # Credits

-Thanks to MeeusSunMoon and localforage for great libraries and to [dear_theophilus](http://openclipart.org/user-detail/dear_theophilus) of [openclipart](http://openclipart.org) for the
+Thanks to MeeusSunMoon for a great library and to [dear_theophilus](http://openclipart.org/user-detail/dear_theophilus) of [openclipart](http://openclipart.org) for the